the-bass/looper-challenge/README.md

 However, right now the data is hardcoded with dummy data, and doesn't use the API.

 We'd like you to finish off our work and connect the React components to the API.

+Things to keep in mind:

+* What happens if there's an error?
+* We're using react-hot-loader to update the client when you make any changes to the react components.
+  * Make sure you are running `webpack-dev-server` running.
+  * It's not guaranteed to work!

 # Notes